 Introducing the Azure Az PowerShell module

 The Az PowerShell module is a set of cmdlets for managing Azure resources directly from PowerShell.
-PowerShell provides powerful features for automation that can be leveraged for managing your Azure resources for examples in the context of a CI/CD pipeline.
+PowerShell provides powerful features for automation that can be leveraged for managing your Azure resources, for example in the context of a CI/CD pipeline.

 The Az PowerShell module is the replacement of AzureRM and is the recommended version to use for interacting with Azure.